Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Abstract

 \section{Abstract}

-A numerical investigation of quasi-geostrophic Rayleigh-B\'enard convection is conducted in which the depth-invariant flows, including large-scale vortices, are numerically suppressed.
-As the Rayleigh number $Ra$ is increased, the Reynolds number and Nusselt number show evidence of approaching the diffusion-free scalings of $Re \sim Ra E/Pr$ and $Nu \sim Pr^{-1/2} Ra^{3/2} E^2$, respectively, where $E$ is the Ekman number and $Pr$ is the Prandtl number.
-For large $Ra$, the presence of depth-invariant flows, such as large-scale vortices, yield heat and momentum transport scaling that exceeds those of the diffusion-free scaling laws.
+A numerical investigation of an asymptotically reduced model for quasi-geostrophic Rayleigh-B\'enard convection is conducted in which the depth-averaged flows are numerically suppressed by modifying the governing equations.
+At the largest accessible values of the Rayleigh number $Ra$, the Reynolds number and Nusselt number show evidence of approaching the diffusion-free scalings of $Re \sim Ra E/Pr$ and $Nu \sim Pr^{-1/2} Ra^{3/2} E^2$, respectively, where $E$ is the Ekman number and $Pr$ is the Prandtl number.
+For large $Ra$, the presence of depth-invariant flows, such as large-scale vortices, yield heat and momentum transport scalings that exceed those of the diffusion-free scaling laws.
 The Taylor microscale does not vary significantly with increasing $Ra$, whereas the integral length scale grows weakly.
-The computed length scales remain $O(1)$ with respect to the linearly unstable critical wavenumber and thus remain viscously controlled.
+The computed length scales remain $O(1)$ with respect to the linearly unstable critical wavenumber; we therefore conclude that these scales remain viscously controlled.
 We do not find a point-wise Coriolis-Inertia-Archimedean (CIA) force balance in the turbulent regime; interior dynamics are instead dominated by horizontal advection (inertia), vortex stretching (Coriolis) and the vertical pressure gradient.
-A secondary, sub-dominant balance between the buoyancy force and the viscous force occurs in the interior and the ratio of the rms of these two forces is found to approach unity with increasing $Ra$.
+A secondary, sub-dominant balance between the Archimedean buoyancy force and the viscous force occurs in the interior and the ratio of the rms of these two forces is found to approach unity with increasing $Ra$.
 This secondary balance is attributed to the turbulent fluid interior acting as the dominant control on the heat transport.
-These findings indicate that a pointwise CIA balance does not occur in the high Rayleigh number regime of quasi-geostrophic Rayleigh-B\'enard convection.
+These findings indicate that a pointwise CIA balance does not occur in the high Rayleigh number regime of quasi-geostrophic convection in the plane layer geometry.
 Instead, simulations are characterized by what may be termed a \textsl{non-local} CIA balance in which the buoyancy force is dominant within the thermal boundary layers and is spatially separated from the interior Coriolis and inertial forces.